 There were many insights during the discussion.
 E.g., how community-led microfinance is different from traditional microfinance?
 Most of the participants were elated to hear the success stories of rural women.
 There were a lot of questions about the management and governance of Women Collectives; like,

-All the participants visited Hansai village under Bari block of Dholpur district and tried to understand the rural setup, context, challenges, hardships, and opportunities as well.
+All the participants visited Hansai village under the Bari block of the Dholpur district and tried to understand the rural setup, context, challenges, hardships, and opportunities as well.

-Field visit also included interaction with Women Collectives (Self Help Groups, Village Organizations, and SHG Federation), exposure about various livelihood initiatives, natural resource management works, interaction with Panchayati Raj Institution members and government officials as well.
+Field visits also included interaction with Women Collectives (Self Help Groups, Village Organizations, and SHG Federation), exposure to various livelihood initiatives, natural resource management works, and interaction with Panchayati Raj Institution members and government officials as well.

 In Ludhpura village (Saipau block) the participant visited and interacted with the Self Help Groups (SHG) members.
 During the SHG meeting participants observed and learned about the best practices followed by SHG members.

-SHG meeting provides a lot of insights about how SHG groups are self -managed and self-regulated.
+SHG meeting provides a lot of insights into how SHG groups are self-managed and self-regulated.
 This also provides ideas about the sustainability and long-term vision of Community Institutions.

-Interaction with women members helped to understand the women empowerment context, and what empowerment really means for the rural women.
-It was interesting to hear the transformative stories from women members.
+Interaction with women members helped to understand the women empowerment context, and what empowerment really means for rural women.
+It was interesting to hear the transformative stories of women members.

-Women members shared how the access to loan matters for them.
+Women members shared how access to loans matters for them.
 Earlier they were not able to save and were directly dependent on male members of their family and on moneylenders.

-The SHG members shared that it is because of the Self Help Groups, they can access the timely loan which is helping them for day to day operation and also for productive assets and family well beings.
+The SHG members shared that it is because of the Self Help Groups, they can access the timely loan which is helping them for day-to-day operations and also for productive assets and family well beings.
 This whole process is altering the power structure in their family and vicinity.

-The members shared now we feel more confident because we have a sense of recognition and identity.
-Leela Behanji says now people call us by our name or by the members of different institutions and not only with his wife or his/her mother.
+The members shared now feel more confident because they have a sense of recognition and identity.
+Leela Behanji says now people call us by our names or by the members of different institutions and not only with his wife or his/her mother.
 It matters to us, and we cherish it.

-Meanwhile we also interacted with Village Organization (VO)- (IInd tier SHG Institution) members.
-In village organization meeting we learned how the women members are coming together and addressing the village-level issues.
+Meanwhile, we also interacted with Village Organization (VO)- (IInd tier SHG Institution) members.
+In the village organization meeting, we learned how the women members are coming together and addressing the village-level issues.

-There are thrilling stories where Leela from Hansai village shared about their VOs experience to deal and address MGNREGA issues with local panchayat.
+There are thrilling stories where Leela from Hansai village shared about their Vo's experience to deal with and addressing MGNREGA issues with local panchayat.
 It was powerful collective action by the rural women for addressing the challenges.
-There were numerous examples when the VO members challenge the traditional norms and set the new path for their development.
-It was interesting and worth knowing how empowerment is shaping in rural India and how women are leading change through breaking the patriarchal structures.
+There were numerous examples when the VO members challenge the traditional norms and set a new path for their development.
+It was interesting and worth knowing how empowerment is shaping rural India and how women are leading change by breaking the patriarchal structures.

-In Sarmathura, women members shared about reclaiming their spaces through participating in various public forums which earlier dominated or was governed by male members.
-There were many encouraging stories of how they are approaching local and state government for influencing policies and intervention for women groups
+In Sarmathura, women members shared about reclaiming their spaces through participating in various public forums which earlier dominated or were governed by male members.
+There were many encouraging stories of how they are approaching local and state governments for influencing policies and interventions for women groups.

-In the Rural Immersion programme the presentation on the concepts of Sustainable Livelihood was given to make the students understand how the foundation is promoting Livelihood concepts with SHG.
+In the Rural Immersion program, the presentation on the concepts of Sustainable Livelihood was given to make the students understand how the foundation is promoting Livelihood concepts with SHG.

-The livelihood presentation started giving a brief background about the livelihood based developmental approach for addressing the complex problem of poverty.
+The livelihood presentation started by giving a brief background about the livelihood-based developmental approach for addressing the complex problem of poverty.

-Various development reports and census data reveals that unemployment is one of the biggest challenges in India and if we do not create the sustainable livelihoods it will lead to severe economic and social consequences in country
+Various development reports and census data reveal that unemployment is one of the biggest challenges in India and if we do not create sustainable livelihoods it will lead to severe economic and social consequences in the country.

 Then the team shared their livelihood models with the participants.
 There was a lot of excitement among the students to hear and know about the 5As model developed by PRADAN.

-Most of the participants were excited to know about the agriculture, livestock, and fishery based livelihood initiatives.
-MF presentation also highlighted the institutional framework and market dynamics for livelihood promotion.
+Most of the participants were excited to know about the agriculture, livestock, and fishery-based livelihood initiatives.
+MF's presentation also highlighted the institutional framework and market dynamics for livelihood promotion.
 They also discussed:

 The Rural Immersion Programme designed the sessions around INRM and MGNREGA.
-When we talk about the Natural Resources in the rural context, then MGNREGA has an important role to play.
-The team shared detailed presentation as to how INRM based livelihood promotion is very important for village development.
+When we talk about Natural Resources in the rural context, then MGNREGA has an important role to play.
+The team shared a detailed presentation as to how INRM-based livelihood promotion is very important for village development.

-The experiences on how INRM based livelihood has brought large-scale changes in all aspects of village development was also shared.
-Along with the planning and execution strategy for INRM based livelihood the presentation also covered how MGNREGA and INRM both are connected with each other.
+The experiences on how INRM-based livelihood has brought large-scale changes in all aspects of village development were also shared.
+Along with the planning and execution strategy for INRM-based livelihood, the presentation also covered how MGNREGA and INRM are connected with each other.

 All the participants visited the MGNREGA work site to get a first-hand experience.
-The purpose of the field visit was also to know about how MGNREGA program is implementing and supporting for creating productive assets.
+The purpose of the field visit was also to know about how the MGNREGA program is implemented and supported for creating productive assets.

-It was enjoyable moments for all participants.
+It was an enjoyable moment for all participants.
 They enjoyed the cricket match and Indian hospitality with a lot of fun and good food.
 It was interesting to see the excitement among all participants, which helped them to understand the cultural aspects in detail.

 The governance model of Indian villages helps to understand the power dynamics and power structures in a village society.
 In India, there is a three-tier governance structure from central to state and state to local.
 There are different models for rural and urban governance in the local context.

-During the Rural Immersion Programme, The team shared the details on PRI system in India based on that context.
-It generated a very intense discussion around planning and implementation process of schemes in rural India.
+During the Rural Immersion Programme, The team shared the details of the PRI system in India based on that context.
+It generated a very intense discussion around the planning and implementation process of schemes in rural India.

 The participants also interacted with PRI members in Basai Nawab Panchayat.
 It helped them to understand:

-It was very enlightening listening to the PRI head and PRI members.
-They shared about, how the various schemes are running by the panchayat.
+It was very enlightening to listen to the PRI head and PRI members.
+They shared about, how the various schemes are run by the panchayat.

 Most of the schemes and beneficiaries under schemes were documented very well.
-Panchayat works for creation and dissemination of all information with full transparency.
-The financial statements were in public domain that helped them to understand the PRI system in depth.
+Panchayat works for the creation and dissemination of all information with full transparency.
+The financial statements were in the public domain which helped them to understand the PRI system in depth.

 Digital Literacy was also discussed.
-Rajasthan government is taking proper steps for digital literacy and E-governance model of governance.
-PRI members showed and shared the experience of E-governance and Bhamasha card.
+Rajasthan government is taking proper steps for digital literacy and the E-governance model of governance.
+PRI members showed and shared the experience of E-governance and the Bhamasha card.

-It was very interesting to know how the government is working for women empowerment through creating an identity of women as a head of the family.
+It was very interesting to know how the government is working for women's empowerment by creating an identity of women as a head of the family.
 A lot of discussions revolved around the PRI members during the meeting.

-The Rural Immersion Programme gave an opportunity to the participants to learn about the role played by the Community Institutions and Women Collectives.
-They also built their understanding towards the core-concepts of Sustainable Livelihood, Integrated Natural Resource Management ,and Mahatma Gandhi National Rural Employment Act (MGNREGA).
+The Rural Immersion Programme gave an opportunity to the participants to learn about the role played by Community Institutions and Women Collectives.
+They also built their understanding of the core concepts of Sustainable Livelihood, Integrated Natural Resource Management, and the Mahatma Gandhi National Rural Employment Act (MGNREGA).

-The Rural Immersion Programme could have been improved by focusing on learning by doing and suggestive journal writings.
-The Programme would have been of great significance if major highlights, observations ,and key learning’s were discussed by the participants at the end of the day
+The Rural Immersion Programme could have been improved by focusing on learning by doing suggestive journal writing.
+The Programme would have been of great significance if major highlights, observations, and key learnings were discussed by the participants at the end of the day.

 Certificate Awarded to Participants